 The Kingdoms of Liang and Wei could not comprehend him,

 So here he sits in solitary splendor contemplating the wall.

 Zazen Instruction is offered at the temple most Tuesdays at 7:30pm, see: Schedule.

-The Chobo-ji Ethics and Restorative Practice Policy can be viewed here.
+The Chobo-ji Conflict Resolution and Ethics Policies can be viewed here.